-- 1. Develop a bolt-on version of entry fitting for cast iron system. - 2.
+- 1. Develop a bolt-on version of the fitting - 2.
 Coupon catcher design is finalized and successful. - 3.
 Cuttings-removal magnet was very effective for small system and should be finalized similarly for large-diameter system. - 4.
 Guide shoe design was very effective for small system, and should be finalized similarly for large-diameter system.